jeff-wolff/jw-site/src/pages/sunbelt-rentals/index.md

 twt: "0,0,0"
 tfbg: "hsla(147.3, 79.5%, 14.9%, 1.0)"
 ---
 Sunbelt Rentals is one of the largest construction equipment rental companies in North America.
-In January 2018, we launched a new website re-design.
-I was responsible for the front-end development of the website.
-In total I coded the design for over 30 pages.
-The project elevated the online experience of Sunbelt Rentals and enabled them to compete with others in the industry.
+I was responsible for the front-end development of a new website re-design.
+In total I coded over 30 pages.
+The project elevated the online experience of Sunbelt Rentals and enabled them to better compete with others in the industry.